History of Ireland: Conquest and rebellion

 From 1536, Henry VIII of England decided to reconquer Ireland and bring it under crown control.
 The Fitzgerald dynasty of Kildare, who had become the effective rulers of Ireland in the 15th century, had become unreliable allies of the Tudor monarchs.
 They had invited Burgundian troops into Dublin to crown the Yorkist pretender, Lambert Simnel as King of England in 1487.
-Again in 1536, Silken Thomas, Fitzgerald went into open rebellion against the crown.
+Again in 1536, Silken Thomas went into open rebellion against the crown.
 Having put down this rebellion, Henry resolved to bring Ireland under English government control so the island would not become a base for future rebellions or foreign invasions of England.
 In 1542, he upgraded Ireland from a lordship to a full kingdom.
 Henry was proclaimed King of Ireland at a meeting of the Irish Parliament that year.
 This was the first meeting of the Irish Parliament to be attended by the Gaelic Irish chieftains as well as the Hiberno-Norman aristocracy.
 With the institutions of government in place, the next step was to extend the control of the English Kingdom of Ireland over all of its claimed territory.
 This took nearly a century, with various English administrations either negotiating or fighting with the independent Irish and Old English lords.
 The Spanish Armada in Ireland suffered heavy losses during an extraordinary season of storms in the autumn of 1588.
 Among the survivors was Captain Francisco de Cuellar, who gave a remarkable account of his experiences on the run in Ireland.

 The re-conquest was completed during the reigns of Elizabeth and James I, after several brutal conflicts.
-(See the Desmond Rebellions, 1569–73 and 1579–83, and the Nine Years War, 1594–1603, for details.)
+(See the Desmond Rebellions, 1569–73 and 1579–83, and the Nine Years' War, 1594–1603, for details.)
 After this point, the English authorities in Dublin established real control over Ireland for the first time, bringing a centralised government to the entire island, and successfully disarmed the native lordships.
 In 1614 the Catholic majority in the Irish Parliament was overthrown through the creation of numerous new boroughs which were dominated by the new settlers.
 However, the English were not successful in converting the Catholic Irish to the Protestant religion and the brutal methods used by crown authority (including resorting to martial law) to bring the country under English control, heightened resentment of English rule.

 From the mid-16th to the early 17th century, crown governments had carried out a policy of land confiscation and colonisation known as Plantations.
 Scottish and English Protestant colonists were sent to the provinces of Munster, Ulster and the counties of Laois and Offaly.
 These Protestant settlers replaced the Irish Catholic landowners who were removed from their lands.
 These settlers formed the ruling class of future British appointed administrations in Ireland.
-Several Penal Laws, aimed at Catholics, Baptists and Presbyterians, were introduced to encourage conversion to the established (Anglican) Church of Ireland.
+Several Penal laws, aimed at Catholics, Baptists and Presbyterians, were introduced to encourage conversion to the established (Anglican) Church of Ireland.